faycal-gh/faycal-gh/README.md

-## Hi there !, I am Moncef Gaha (a Bug 🐞)
+## Hi there !, I am Faiçal Ghali (a Bug 🐞)

 **My skills 💻:**
-- Web Back-end developper from Algeria 	:algeria:
+- Web Back-end developper and Android Developper from Algeria 	:algeria:
-- I Code with Js/Ts and PHP
+- I Code with Java/Python and PHP
-- I am Deno🦕/Node JS developer
+- I am SpringBoot/Angular developer

 **What I do**
 - 📰  Self-learning to develop my programming skills